-A kick is aimless when after the ball touched a robot, it subsequently crossed the midline and then its opponent's goal line outside the goal without touching another robot.
+A kick is aimless when after the ball touched a robot, it subsequently crossed the halfline and then its opponent's goal line outside the goal without touching another robot.

-A kick-off kick cannot be aimless, as the ball is located at the midline and does therefore not cross it.
+A kick-off kick cannot be aimless, as the ball is located on the halfway line and does therefore not cross it.